 With your support, we invest heavily in activities that keep your data secure, improve our product, and make Proton Mail sustainable in the long term.
 Here are just some of the expenses associated with running our service:

-We run all our own data centers and networks inside Switzerland because of the country’s strong privacy laws (outside the 14 Eyes surveillance network), highly qualified workforce, and robust physical Internet infrastructure.
+We run all our own data centers and networks inside Switzerland because of the country’s strong privacy laws (outside the 14 Eyes surveillance network(new window)), highly qualified workforce, and robust physical Internet infrastructure.
 We purchase all our servers rather than rent them for security reasons, and we employ a 24/7 infrastructure operations team to ensure we meet our 99.95% uptime guarantee.
 We also run 24/7 DDoS protection.

 Proton Mail employs specialists from around the world who work to make sure your emails are safe, our community is cared for, and our company is moving toward our vision of a better Internet.
 We employ highly qualified engineers, cryptographers, communications specialists, and customer support staff.
 We also make massive investments into anti-abuse, anti-spam, and anti-phishing capabilities, which help ensure user safety.
 Additionally, we have a fully staffed mail deliverability team that ensures that your emails are always delivered to the intended recipient and not accidentally sent to spam or lost.

 Our support team is staffed seven days a week and during nights and weekends.
 If you have an issue, a real human will get back to you.
 Furthermore, we also have an in-house legal team to provide legal protection for Proton users.
-As detailed in our Transparency Report, we rigorously screen and scrutinize all law enforcement requests.
+As detailed in our Transparency Report(new window), we rigorously screen and scrutinize all law enforcement requests.
 Our legal department does not accept all requests, and we routinely go to court to fight requests which we feel are unwarranted, excessively broad, or simply erroneous.
 Choosing to defy court orders in certain cases also requires us to set aside funds to pay for potential fines.
 While extensive, these expenses are necessary to provide the highest level of protection to Proton users.

 Many Proton Mail users have heightened security needs.
 And because we have high-profile users, our service is sometimes targeted in state-sponsored cyberattacks.
 We must invest heavily to ensure our system architecture is capable of fending off such attacks.
 Some examples of this rigor include: